canonical/tdx/README.md

 This tech preview of Intel TDX on Ubuntu 24.04 provides base host OS, guest OS, and remote attestation functionalities.
 Follow these instructions to setup the Intel TDX host, create a TD, boot the TD, and attest the integrity of the TD's execution environment.

-The setup can be customized by editing the global configuration file: `setup-tdx-config`
+The host OS and TD setup can be cutomized by editing the global configuration file: `setup-tdx-config`.

 <a id="report-an-issue"></a>
 ## 2. Report an Issue
-Please submit an issue [here](https://github.com/canonical/tdx/issues) and we'll get back to you ASAP.
+Please submit issues [here](https://github.com/canonical/tdx/issues) and we'll get back to you ASAP.

+To help us with the debugging process, run the `system-report.sh` tool and attach the report.

 <a id="supported-hardware"></a>
 ## 3. Supported Hardware
+This release works with these Intel® Xeon® Processors:
-This release supports 4th Generation Intel® Xeon® Scalable Processors with activated Intel® TDX and all 5th Generation Intel® Xeon® Scalable Processors.
+* 4th Gen Intel® Xeon® Scalable Processors (select SKUs with Intel® TDX)
+* 5th Gen Intel® Xeon® Scalable Processors

 <a id="setup-host-os"></a>
 ## 4. Setup Host OS